 4.4 Assessment Areas.
 The following assessment areas and associated attributes should be used to assess NPUF performance.
 Depending on the stage of the construction project, not all assessment areas would be applicable during a given assessment period.

-Quality Assurance Program The requirements of the QA program are effectively implemented, including design control.
+Quality Assurance Program.
+The requirements of the QA program are effectively implemented, including design control.
 Design control activities are conducted in accordance with facility procedures and the QA plan.
 Engineering activities are effective in ensuring the facility is constructed in accordance with the approved design and authorized design changes.

 Construction Oversight.
 Construction Activities.
 Construction activities are conducted in accordance with the CP and QA program.
 The applicant/licensee recognizes non-routine events affecting safety and effectively implements the corrective action program.